rabidaudio/webtorrent-docs/notes.md

         get fetch upstream
         git merge upstream/master

-Now, install the dependancies:
+Now, install the dependencies:

         npm install

-This will install a list of dependant Node modules used by this project from `npm`.
+This will install a list of dependent Node modules used by this project from `npm`.
 The list is included in [`package.json`](https://github.com/feross/webtorrent/blob/master/package.json).

 ## Building
 There are a couple of commands for building different parts of the project.
 You can see them in `package.json`.